daria-serkova/aws-cdk/documents-services/documents-management-solution/architecture/README.md

 # Architecture Overview

-This folder contains all necessary information about the architecture and implementation and recommended practices of various business processes related to document management.
+This folder contains all necessary information about the architecture, implementation, recommended practices and Postman collections for various business processes related to document management.
 Below are the key areas covered:

 1. [Document Storage and Retrieval](https://github.com/daria-serkova/aws-cdk/tree/main/documents-services/documents-management-solution/architecture/documents-storage-and-retrieval)
 2. Document Sharing and Collaboration